Master of Science in Community Psychology

 - Official transcripts showing a baccalaureate or advanced degree

 - Criminal Background Check – A criminal background check is required for the program, but not at this time.
 This will be discussed in class during the first semester.

 Alverno does not require standardized test results.
 Instead, the personal portfolio will be used to help determine your potential for success and ability to demonstrate graduate-level analytical writing and critical thinking skills.
 You should therefore commit significant time and give serious thought to the preparation of your portfolio.

-Submit an autobiographical narrative statement that clearly describes your interest, experience and goals for work in the area of community psychology.
-Your narrative statement should address the questions listed below.
+Submit an autobiographical professional statement that clearly describes your interest, experience and goals for work in the area of community psychology.
+Your professional statement should address the questions listed below.
 The Admissions Committee will use the questions as criteria for evaluating your statement.
-(Note: this is a narrative statement, not simply questions and answers.)
-Your narrative statement must be double-spaced and limited to five pages.
+(Note: this is a professional statement, not simply questions and answers.)
+Your professional statement must be double-spaced and limited to five pages.